Oasis raises heat on Britain's Premier Foods over 'weak' brands

 The Premier spokesman noted that Darby’s pay had not increased since he joined.

-Premier Food’s full-year sales growth of 3.6 percent was largely fueled by its international performance and sales of its top-performing Nissin-partnered Batchelor brand.
+Premier Food’s full-year sales growth of 3.6 percent was largely fuelled by its international performance and sales of its top-performing Nissin-partnered Batchelor brand.